Where we work

 Audubon at Biodiversity COP 16

 The United Nations Biodiversity Conference of Parties, or COP16, takes place every two years.
-This years’ conference will be in Cali, Colombia, and is expected to put greater attention on nature and biodiversity within the larger environmental and climate movement in the buildup to the 30th UN Climate Change Conference of Parties (COP30), which will be hosted in Brazil in 2025.
-About 200 countries are expected to attend and present their national action plans for meeting the 30x30 conservation commitments made at the previous biodiversity conference in 2022.
+The 2024 conference in Cali, Colombia, put greater attention on nature and biodiversity within the larger environmental and climate movement in the buildup to the 30th UN Climate Change Conference of Parties (COP30), which will be hosted in Brazil in 2025.
+About 200 countries attended and presented their national action plans for meeting the 30x30 conservation commitments made at the previous biodiversity conference in 2022.

-The National Audubon Society and our partners will be taking part in several events throughout the conference.
+The National Audubon Society and our partners took part in several events throughout the conference.

 BirdLife International Panel: Scaling Up Nature Positive Investment in Asia and the Pacific